 4. Separate out your capital costs from ongoing operating expenses

-Expenses for assets other than inventory are considered capital costs.
+Capital costs are expenses for assets other than your inventory.
 They should be reflected on your balance sheet, not on your P&L statement.
 Additionally, ensure that you have the breakout between principal and interest on any loan payments.

 5. Identify your distributions

 Owner distributions are often recorded as an expense in your bookkeeping system, but they should be recorded on your balance sheet.
-If you’re unclear about the difference between taking a salary or a distribution, ask your accountant to explain to determine which is better for your business and entity type.
+If you’re unclear about the difference between taking a salary or a distribution, ask your accountant to explain so you can determine which is better for your business and entity type.

 6. Stay on top of tax liabilities